'A big loss for the area': Newport loses another pub as demolition work begins

 “It was a great place in its heyday, but we are glad to see it go due to the anti-social behaviour in the area.”

-Over the years Liswerry has lost a total of four pubs - The Black Horse, The Roundabout pub, The Kings and The Victoria Inn - which have all been replaced with affordable housing.
+Over the years Lliswerry has lost a total of four pubs - The Black Horse, The Roundabout pub, The Kings and The Victoria Inn - which have all been replaced with affordable housing.

-Dean Thacker, from Liswerry, said losing the venues had been a blow for the area.
+Dean Thacker, from Lliswerry, said losing the venues had been a blow for the area.

 “These pubs are where people would have christenings, engagements and retirement parties," he said.